How Schedulers Can Help Reassure Patients Who are Uncertain About Surgery

 While there’s no denying that getting over any surgery is hard, sometimes, the old “nothing to fear, but fear itself” adage holds true.
 Part of the fear of surgery is the unknown.
 Understanding the recovery process could decrease some of the stress and hesitation to go ahead with treatment.

-Schedulers should ensure patients sit with the surgeon or medical staff to work out the best recovery plan to minimize the impact on their daily routine.
+To avoid a patient refusing surgical treatment, schedulers should ensure patients sit with the surgeon or medical staff to work out the best recovery plan to minimize the impact on their daily routine.
 They can also share any patient engagement tools the practice uses to assist with recovery.
 Showing them that they are not alone in the recovery process may be enough to convince wavering patients to go ahead with their surgery.

 3. Risky business